Searching for Signs of Life in Asteroid Impacts

 Peter Schultz is a research professor of Earth, environment and planetary science and professor emeritus of geological sciences at Brown University in Providence, Rhode Island.

-Alexa Lim is a producer for Science Friday.
+Alexa Lim is a senior producer for Science Friday.
 Her favorite stories involve space, sound, and strange animal discoveries.

 IRA FLATOW: Asteroids slamming into Earth usually conjure up images of death and destruction, a cloud of dust snuffing out life around the globe.
 It is the stuff of Hollywood disaster movies.
 And sometimes, actual asteroid impacts can cause real damage.
 The space rock that exploded over Russia in 2013 was estimated to have released 440 kilotons of energy.
 It exploded in the air.
 It blew out windows and injured people on the ground.
 But maybe asteroids are getting a bad rap.
 There’s a scientist who has a different take on these impact events and is using, shall we say, an unconventional lab to test out one of his theories.
 He’s recreated asteroid impacts using a really powerful sort of giant musket.

 You intrigued?
 Well, we sent producer Alexa Lim on a trip out to California to watch one of his experiments.